 As an international publisher, De Gruyter also needed the option to commission content in different languages.
 A quick, easy commissioning process was essential for planning regular content, and a press release distribution option would allow them to send out copies as soon as it was approved.

 SciencePOD met with De Gruyter to identify its objectives and determine how best to meet these.
-De Gruyter wanted to highlight recently published research with short, impactful press releases and blog posts.
+They wanted to highlight recently published research with short, impactful press releases and blog posts.
 These would add value for its readers, and potentially reach wider audiences.

 De Gruyter was introduced to the SciencePOD platform, with its content creation workflow system.
-The platform enables De Gruyter to take control of its content, commissioning article-level press releases on the platform as soon as a newsworthy article or book is published.
+The platform enables them to take control of its content, commissioning article-level press releases on the platform as soon as a newsworthy article or book is published.

 SciencePOD’s network of vetted content creators allows De Gruyter to access journalistic experience, subject expertise and multiple languages.
-The right creator is assigned to each job and De Gruyter can relax, knowing the content will be excellent every time.
+The right creator is assigned to each job and they can relax, knowing the content will be excellent every time.

 For added efficiency, SciencePOD worked with De Gruyter to develop a template brief for press releases, saving the publisher time and ensuring content creators deliver consistent, on-brand messaging.
-The only new information De Gruyter needs to provide is the article to be highlighted.
+The only new information they need to provide is the article to be highlighted.

 The SciencePOD platform allows De Gruyter to monitor the content’s progress, and each piece goes through a strict quality-control system of writing, editing and proofreading.
 The SciencePOD team prides itself on accuracy and liaises directly with the original researchers to confirm quotes and scientific accuracy.